SuperDJ/SMaterial/README.md

 	@import '~smaterial/src/sass/material-dark'
 	@import '~smaterial/src/sass/index'

-If `index` and `material-light` are basically the same.
+Both `index` and `material-light` are basically the same.
 However `material-dark` will result in a dark theme.
 The dark theme can also be achieved by importing `index` and override the variable `$theme: dark`

 and for js: